 Whether in a physical classroom or a virtual one, universities must continue to offer accommodations for students with disabilities.
 AST is partnering with eLearning platforms and universities investing in online courses to offer them captioning for students who are Deaf or hard of hearing and audio description for students who are blind or have low vision.
 Additionally, AST’s highly accurate solutions help institutions meet the benchmarks of the Americans with Disabilities Act (ADA) and other compliance guidelines.

 Importantly, in-person and remote courses must offer these solutions for recorded video content and live lectures.
-Therefore, real-time captioning services are a must for educational institutions and an expense that HEERF grants can cover.
+Therefore, live captioning services are a must for educational institutions and an expense that HEERF grants can cover.

 Captioning like AST’s integrates into common learning management and video platforms, such as Blackboard, Panopto and Zoom.
 This feature makes delivering accessibility much easier for institutions.
 Also, AST provides the scale needed to caption and transcribe multiple simultaneous courses.

 Security and data protection

 Students and educators keep sensitive information on their computers, on shared drives and in other online locations.
 In fact, remote learning increases the amount of online data and can potentially expose universities to data breaches.